-Dorie and Nub Sarns first view the hill that will become Nub’s Nob from a neighboring vantage point.
-Tree cutting, lodge building and chairlift installing begin on the property.
+Dorie and Nub Sarns view the hill that will become Nub’s Nob for the first time.
+Tree cutting, lodge construction and chairlift installation begins.

-It finally snows and Nub’s Nob opens to skiers officially on January 18, 1959 with three trails and one double chairlift.
-A one-day weekend lift ticket for the chairlift is $5.
+It finally snows and Nub’s Nob opens for its first day of skiing on January 18, 1959.
+There are three trails and one double chairlift.
+A single day weekend lift ticket is $5.
 Season Passes are $20 for individuals, $50 for families.
-There are 3 slopes and a 65 seat chairlift.

 Old Smokey, Scarface, The Chute, NW Passage (now Sno Pro) and The Valley are added.
 Juilleret’s Restaurant becomes the in-lodge eatery.

-The Pomalift is added in Dories Bowl.
-There is a full size Olympic swimming pool and a bunkhouse for male guests added.
+The Pomalift is installed on Dories Bowl.
+There is an Olympic swimming pool and bunkhouse for male guests added.
 A weekend one day lift ticket is still $5.

-A second double chairlift is opened to the summit.
-Slope totals are now over 10 and the rope tow area is doubled in size.
+A second double chairlift is built to the summit.
+There are now 10 slopes and the rope tow area is doubled in size.

-“Crazy Otto” slope opens and is named after long time maintenance man and groomer Otto Washburn.
+The run “Crazy Otto” opens, named after long-time maintenance man and groomer Otto Washburn.

-Dorie Sarns assumes ownership and management as Nubbie moves to Maine.
+Dorie Sarns assumes ownership and management while Nubbie moves to Maine.

-A new Pomalift was installed on the west side of Mr. Charlie.
+The Poma Lift, previously on Dorie’s Bowl, is moved to the west side of Mr. Charlie.

 “Crazy Otto” drives the snowcat, Wanda Davert works in the office while Dorie Sarns runs the resort with her big dogs by her side.